Maple guide

 Action Use it when What changes

-Explore Chat You want to ask a question, understand a page, or compare ideas.
+Ask Wiki You want to ask about the wiki, a selected source, or the current page.
 Nothing by default.
 It is read-only.

-Update wiki A chat answer is worth keeping for later.
+Apply to wiki A completed Ask Wiki answer is worth keeping for later.
 Maple drafts reviewable edits to wiki pages, navigation, or logs.

 Maintain